-A student health and first aid centre, staffed by a qualified medical practitioner and a nursing sister, is provided by the University.
+A student health and first aid centre, staffed by two qualified medical practitioners and a nursing sister, is provided by the University.
 Students are encouraged to attend the centre for advice on all matters pertaining to their health.

 The unit is located in the Huts at the foot of the Basser Steps.
 Appointments may be arranged by calling personally or by telephoning 663 0351, Extension 2679.